tuxerator/burp/report/main.typ

 In graph theory and computer science, the beer-path problem presents a unique challenge that extends traditional shortest path queries by introducing the necessity to traverse specific vertices, known as "beer vertices."
 This problem is particularly relevant in scenarios where paths must include certain checkpoints or resources, analogous to visiting a "beer store" in a network of roads.
-The beer-path oracle is a specialized data structure designed to efficiently answer queries related to beer paths, providing all beer verticies which in-path for any two vertices.
+The beer-path oracle @Ghosh2023 is a specialized data structure designed to efficiently answer queries related to beer paths, providing all beer verticies which in-path for any two vertices.

 This report delves into the performance of a beer-path oracle, exploring its efficiency, scalability, and practical applications.
-We begin by outlining the theoretical foundations of the beer-path problem, highlighting its significance in various computational contexts such as network routing and logistics.
+We begin by outlining the theoretical foundations of the beer-path problem and discussing some problems which arose during analysis.
 The core of this report focuses on the implementation details of the beer-path oracle, including the algorithms and data structures employed to achieve optimal query times.

 // #TODO: write more about the analysis
 We present a comprehensive performance analysis, evaluating the oracle's response time and memory usage across different types of graphs.
-Through empirical testing, we demonstrate the oracle's ability to handle large-scale (lol) graphs and discuss the trade-offs between preprocessing time and query efficiency.
+Through empirical testing, we analyse the oracle's ability to handle graphs of different sizes and discuss the trade-offs between oracle size and query time.
 Furthermore, we compare our beer-path oracle with a double dijkstra approach, underscoring its advantages and potential areas for improvement.

 The findings of this report contribute to the ongoing research in graph algorithms and data structures, offering insights into the development of efficient pathfinding techniques under constrained conditions.
-By understanding the performance characteristics of the beer-path oracle, we aim to provide a robust framework for future advancements in this field.

 // = Related Work